From Sonic Retro

-The Spin Dash, which debuted as the Super Dash Attack in Sonic the Hedgehog 2 (16-bit) and the Super Spin Dash in Sonic the Hedgehog CD (and is called a Turbo in Sonic the Comic), is the ability of Sonic and various other playable characters to dash off from a standstill.
+The Spin Dash or Super Spin Dash, which debuted in Sonic the Hedgehog 2 and in Sonic the Hedgehog CD (and is called a Turbo in Sonic the Comic), is the ability of Sonic the Hedgehog and various other playable characters to dash off from a standstill.
 Its animation is meant to symbolize the wheel of a car during a burnout.
 The character crouches, curls into a ball, spins to rev up and gain potential energy, and finally takes off at great speed.
-As at any other time the character is in a ball, if they hit an enemy (e.g. a badnik or Dr. Eggman) they deal damage to them.
+As at any other time the character is in a ball, if they hit an enemy (e.g. a Badnik or Dr. Eggman) they deal damage to them.
 The Spin Dash is faster and can be more useful than the spin roll.

-The most famous form of the Spin Dash debuted in Sonic 2 as the Super Dash Attack, works almost identically in Sonic 3 and Sonic & Knuckles in which it is called the Spin Dash Attack, and is usable in all subsequent 2D games.
+The most famous form of the Spin Dash debuted in Sonic the Hedgehog 2, and is usable in all subsequent 2D games.
 Holding and pressing Jump (, or ) will charge up a Spin Dash; releasing will send the character zooming forwards at high speed.
 By repeatedly tapping the button, the launch speed increases.

-In Sonic the Hedgehog Genesis: The Spin Dash is also present in Sonic the Hedgehog Genesis, a port of the original game to the Nintendo Game Boy Advance.
+In Sonic the Hedgehog Genesis: The Spin Dash is also present in Sonic the Hedgehog Genesis, a recreation of the original game on the Game Boy Advance.
 It works much as it usually does, with the exception that while charging speed, Sonic remains vulnerable to damage.

-In Sonic the Hedgehog (2013): The Spin Dash is also present in Sonic the Hedgehog (2013), a port of the original game to iOS devices.
+In Sonic the Hedgehog (2013): The Spin Dash is also present in Sonic the Hedgehog (2013), a remaster of the original game on iOS and Android devices.
 It works much as it usually does, however it may not always be useful as the stages are not built for it.

-Sonic the Hedgehog CD was released after Sonic 2, and so technically marks the move's second appearance (as the Super Spin Dash), but here it functions differently to the version in the latter game and subsequent 2D titles.
+Sonic the Hedgehog CD was released after Sonic 2, and so technically marks the move's second appearance, but here it functions differently to the version in the latter game and subsequent 2D titles.
 Revving up does not confer invulnerability to attack, and must be completed by holding Jump for a sufficient time, otherwise Sonic will just stand up instead of dashing off--which, in any case, he always does at the same speed, because the launch speed is not scalable.

-In the 2011 remake, the player is given the option to choose between this type of spin dash and the Sonic 2 version.
+In the 2011 remaster, the player is given the option to choose between this type of Spin Dash and the Sonic 2 version.